ryanipark/ryanipark/README.md

 ## Current Project

-   **[Auto Parts webstore](https://github.com/467Group3A/rimjobs) - In development as we speak, I will post example usage and screenshots as it we continue.**
+   **[Auto Parts webstore](https://github.com/467Group3A/rimjobs) - In development as we speak, I will post example usage and screenshots as we continue.**

 **About the project:**   I am working in a team of four people to create a Auto Parts web store that uses technologies we have not been exposed to before.
 We have chosen the following tools in attempt to set some clear opportunities for learning.